wooorm/property-information/readme.md

 but differs in a couple of cases.
 To get a React property from a hast property, check if it is in `hastToReact`.
-If it is, use the corresponding value;
+If it is,
+use the corresponding value.

 ### `html`